 These efforts include:

-- In 2011, the Department, along with federal partners, conducted the largest U.S. prosecution of an international criminal network organized to sexually exploit children - charging 72 individuals for their participation in an international criminal network dedicated to the sexual abuse of children and the creation and dissemination of graphic images and videos of child sexual abuse throughout the world.
+- In 2011, the Department, along with federal partners, initiated the largest U.S. prosecution of an international criminal network organized to sexually exploit children - charging 72 individuals for their participation in an international criminal network dedicated to the sexual abuse of children and the creation and dissemination of graphic images and videos of child sexual abuse throughout the world.
+To date, 57 of the 72 charged defendants have been arrested in the United States and abroad.
+Forty-seven individuals have pleaded guilty, and one was convicted at trial.

 The Department has made significant investments to keep young people and communities safe.
 The Department supports a wide variety of initiatives aimed at protecting our country's youngest citizens and their communities.